sethvincent/development-environments-for-beginners/manuscript/git.md

 There are many alternatives to git, but it has become a standard for developers in large part because of github.com, a service for hosting code using git.

+The best way to start learning git (and GitHub) is to visit [try.github.com](http://try.github.com).
+You should also try [githug, a game for learning git](https://github.com/Gazler/githug).

 ## Project website:
 http://git-scm.com/